Oil's Technical Path To $80 Per Barrel

 Buy Encana On Maximum Pessimism

-When I wrote that article, Enanca was trading at $8.23 per TipRanks which does a pretty good job tracking most of the picks we make here on SA (they miss one here and there, but can be reminded).
+When I wrote that article, Encana was trading at $8.23 per TipRanks which does a pretty good job tracking most of the picks we make here on SA (they miss one here and there, but can be reminded).

-Right now Enanca is trading over $11 per share so I am looking to sell $11 cash-secured puts about a month or two out.
+Right now Encana is trading over $11 per share, so I am looking to sell $11 cash-secured puts about a month or two out.
 I use the shorter time frames to control risks that can pop up in the future and because rewriting more frequently generally nets more income over time than say writing a put a year out.

 I am looking to write both the November and January $11 puts.
-I always ask for the "ASK" price which is higher using a Good til Cancel (GTC) limit order and rely on volatility to give me a good price when I'm doing something else.
+I always ask for the "ASK" price which is higher using a Good 'Til Canceled (GTC) limit order and rely on volatility to give me a good price when I'm doing something else.

 I am also selling cash-secured puts on Occidental Petroleum (OXY).
 I talked about Occidental in the Iran War column and in this piece which covers better approaches to dividend investing: